 THIS MOTION brought by Deloitte Restructuring Inc. in its capacity as Receiver and Manager (the "Receiver") of Distinct Infrastructure Group Inc., Distinct Infrastructure Group West., DistinctTech Inc., iVac Services Inc., iVac Services West Inc., and Crown Utilities Ltd. (collectively, the "Debtors"), appointed pursuant to the Order of this Court dated March 11, 2019 (the "Receivership Order"), for an Order pursuant to section 243(1) of the Bankruptcy and Insolvency Act, R.S.C.
 1985, c.
-B-3, as amended (the "BIA") and section 101 of the Courts of

-Justice Act, R.S.O.
+B-3, as amended (the "BIA") and section 101 of the Courts of Justice Act, R.S.O.
 1990, c.
 C.43, as amended (the "CJA") appointing the Hon.
+J. Douglas

-J. Douglas Cunningham, Q.C., as special receiver without security, of the Litigation Assets, (as defined herein) of the Debtors, as set out in the Receiver's Motion Record dated March 17, 2021 was heard this day by Zoom videoconference due to the COVID-19 pandemic.
+Cunningham, Q.C., as special receiver without security, of the Litigation Assets, (as defined herein) of the Debtors, as set out in the Receiver's Motion Record dated March 17, 2021 was heard this day by Zoom videoconference due to the COVID-19 pandemic.

-ON READING the Special Report of the Receiver (Appointment of Special Receiver) dated March 17, 2021 and the Affidavit of Service of Rose Bozzelli dated March 17, 2021 and on hearing the submissions of counsel for the Receiver, the Respondents, the intended Special Receiver and such other parties present, and on reading the consent of the Hon.
+ON READING the Special Report of the Receiver (Appointment of Special Receiver) dated March 17, 2021, the Affidavit of Service of Rose Bozzelli sworn on March 18, 2021, the Affidavit of Service of Emer Cartwright sworn on March 18, 2021 and on hearing the submissions of counsel for the Receiver, the Respondents, the intended Special Receiver and such other parties present, and on reading the consent of the Hon.
 J. Douglas Cunningham, Q.C., filed,